RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-decisions-and-gateways.md

 1. Open the _ChargeDispute_ asset of _ccd-project_ (which you worked on earlier)

-2. Add a node of type `Business Rule` linked after the `Dispute received` milestone node (the `Business Rule` node can be found in the `Tasks` section of the palette).
+2. Add a node of type `Business Rule` (accessible under the _Activities_ tooltip on the palette on the left).
+Drag a linking arrow from the Milestone _Dispute Received_ milestone node to this new `Business Rule`.

 3. With the `Business Rule` selected, in the properties panel add the following information: